johnmholmes/Arduino_ESP32_LCC_Journey/Examples/AVR6Servo6IO/README.md

-# AVR 2-Servo N-IO Example, with toggle and ACan class
+# AVR 6-Servo 6-IO Example, with toggle and ACan class

 This sketch was written for a Nano or other ATMega328.
 However, any AVR, with an appropriate  MCP2515 based CAN board, can be used.